-- These parameters are characterized but not tested. - Data in "Typ" column is at 3.0V, 25°C unless otherwise stated.
-These parameters are for design guidance only and are not † - Note 1: Instruction cycle period (Tcy) equals four times the input oscillator time base period.
+Data in "Typ" column is at 3.0V, 25°C unless otherwise stated.
+These parameters are for design guidance only and are not † tested.

+Note 1: Instruction cycle period (TCY) equals four times the input oscillator time base period.
 All specified values are based on characterization data for that particular oscillator type under standard operating conditions with the device executing code.
 Exceeding these specified limits may result in an unstable oscillator operation and/or higher than expected current consumption.
-All devices are tested to operate at "min" values with an external clock applied to the OSC1 pin.
-When an external clock input is used, the "max" cycle time limit is "DC" (no clock) for all devices.

-2: To ensure these oscillator frequency tolerances, VDD and VSS must be capacitively decoupled as close to the device as - possible.
-0.1 μF and 0.01 μF values in parallel are recommended. - 3: By design.
+The device is tested to operate at "min" values with an external clock applied to the OSC1 pin.
+When an external clock input is used, the "max" cycle time limit is "DC" (no clock) for the device.
+To ensure these oscillator frequency tolerances, VDD and Vss must be capacitively decoupled as close to the device as possible.
+0.1 μF and 0.01 μF values in parallel are recommended.

+3: By design.

-PLL CLOCK TIMING SPECIFICATIONS (VDD = 2.7V TO 3.6V) TABLE 31-3:
+TABLE 31-4: PLL CLOCK TIMING SPECIFICATIONS (VDD = 2.7V TO 3.6V)